 TGaz Editor: Change the paragraph in section 11.22.6.4.4.2 Non-TB Measurement Sounding phase as follows:

-The TOA field is a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2774) arrived at the receive antenna connector.
+In an LMR, t(#3738)he TOA field contains(#3739) a timestamp that represents the time, with respect to a time base, at which the start of the preamble of the corresponding NDP frame (#2774) arrived at the receive antenna connector.
 The TOD field contains a timestamp that represents the time, with respect to the same time base, at which the start of the preamble of the corresponding NDP frame appeared at the transmit antenna connector. (#1160, #1161)